-NOTE You can refer to the related glossaries in Chapter 5 for detailed information about the above-mentioned settings.
-By setting these parameters properly, you can better tune the performance of your wireless network.
+You can refer to the related glossaries in Chapter 5 for detailed information about the above-mentioned settings.
+By setting these parameters properly, you can better tune the performance of your wireless network while avoid the problem of hidden nodes.